 Top tips for art care

-Be careful of positioning
+Be careful when positioning your artwork

 “Avoid positioning artwork in natural light that is high in UV radiation during the morning and high in Infrared radiation during the evening,” says Andrew, “These wavelengths are outside of the visible light spectrum but are damaging to delicate pigments in artworks.
 Therefore hanging in a position where light spills directly from the window onto the canvas can fade artwork.”

-Only use LEDs
+Only use LEDs to light your artwork

 “In the past, art was lit with halogen and other incandescent light sources, emitting infrared, ultraviolet and a great deal of heat – a harmful combination that is incredibly damaging to paintings, oils and particularly delicate colour pigments